0xdefaceme/whitepaper/README.md

 ## Funding

-The 0xdeface protocol is currently being build by Tim Daubenschütz.
-Tim is actively looking for grants to sponsor his work.
-Here are some reasons on why you should fund Tim's work:
+The 0xdeface protocol is currently being build by Tim Daubenschütz and Alberto Granzotto.
+Alberto and Tim are actively looking for grants to sponsor their work.
+Here are some reasons on why you should fund Alberto and Tim:

 > Hi, I'm Tim.
 Ever since discovering Bitcoin, I've been enthusiastic about
 > distributed systems.
 That's why in 2014 I joined the blockchain space as a